Basilt69/Basilt69/README.md

 About me:

-* I'm a graduate of Computer Science at Bauman Moscow State Technical University graduate
+* I'm a graduate of Computer Science at Bauman Moscow State Technical University

 * I am open to getting involved in new interesting projects